 He is currently writing the TV series Dead Still for Deadpan Pictures.
 Other work in development includes the feature screenplay The Kudome Valentine and the TV series Night Rocker, both with Blue Ink Films.

 For the stage he has written the plays Taboo (White Label), War Of Attrition, Scratcher, Smitten and Heart Shaped Vinyl (Devious Theatre).
 He also co-wrote The Hellfire Squad, with Peter McGann and they are currently working on another play entitled The Roaring Banshees which will premiere in summer 2019.
 He is currently adapting Thomas Kilroy’s novel The Big Chapel for an Abbey Theatre, Asylum and Kilkenny Arts Festival co-production in 2019.

 Other writing for theatre includes the community theatre project Bridge Street Will Be (Asylum/Equinox) and part of Mass by The LSA (Dublin Fringe Festival).
 Work for children includes Don’t Shoot The Messenger, Grimm Fairytales and Andersen’s Fairytales.
-Writing for radio includes 100 Everyday Menaces (RTÉ Drama On One / IMRO Award Nominee 2018) and the IMRO award winning radio adaptation of HG Wells’ The War Of The Worlds (KCLR/Devious Theatre).
+Writing for radio includes 100 Everyday Menaces (RTÉ Drama On One, IMRO Award Winner 2018) and the IMRO award winning radio adaptation of HG Wells’ The War Of The Worlds (KCLR/Devious Theatre, IMRO Award Winner 2009).